I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfstring/nf-wdfstring-wdfstringgetunicodestring.md

 </p>

 ## -remarks
 <p>After <b>WdfStringGetUnicodeString</b> returns, the UNICODE_STRING structure that <i>UnicodeString</i> points to contains a pointer to the specified string object's Unicode string, along with the string's length.
 The Unicode string is allocated in paged pool.</p>

 <p> The framework does not make a copy of the string for the driver.</p>

-<p>For more information about framework string objects, see <a href="wdf.using_string_objects">Using String Objects</a>.</p>

-<p>The following code example obtains the Unicode string that is assigned to a specified framework string object.</p>

-<p>After <b>WdfStringGetUnicodeString</b> returns, the UNICODE_STRING structure that <i>UnicodeString</i> points to contains a pointer to the specified string object's Unicode string, along with the string's length.
-The Unicode string is allocated in paged pool.</p>

-<p> The framework does not make a copy of the string for the driver.</p>